 CHOCOLATE FRUITCAKE: National Fruitcake Day

 If you're like me, you're saying Fruitcake?
-That over-inebriated rock hard cake with artificial fruits that gets passed around the family kind of like a white elephant gift?
+Why bother?
+It's just an over-inebriated rock hard cake with artificial fruits that gets passed around the family kind of like a white elephant gift?
 Well, it doesn't have to be.
 There are actually some wonderful recipes for Chocolate Fruitcake.
 Aha, your eyes and tastebuds have already picked up.

 Of course, I'm all about easy, so here's an easy recipe for Chocolate Fruitcake.
 One caveat, you won't be able to eat this today.
 Fruitcake really does need to ferment a bit.
-Following is a recipe for Chocolate Fruitcake adapted froom Diana Rattray at Southern Food.
+Following is a recipe for Chocolate Fruitcake adapted from Diana Rattray at Southern Food.
 This recipe originally called for candied red and green cherries, but I really don't like those.
-Try using dried cranberries or dried cherries or dried apricots, lots of nuts and your choice of alcohol.
-It's quite a versatile recipe.
+I use dried cranberries or dried cherries or dried apricots (or a mix), lots of nuts, and different alcohol.
+This is quite a versatile recipe.
 The original recipe didn't use booze, but what's a fruitcake without alcohol?
 Another recipe for Chocolate Fruitcake that I really like is David Lebovitz's Chocolate-Cherry Fruitcake.